decaluwe/1D-SEI-Model/ECS_Interface/README.md

 (CTI) file (which is currently `W_anode_chem_01072019.cti`).
 It is recommended to copy and save the file under a new name before editing, rather than directly overwriting the present file.

+*Note: A 'frozen' version of the code, used to generate the figures in the ECS Interface article from the Spring 2019 Data Science issue, is saved in the `ECS_Interface` folder. *